MrSaper112/Projekt_Koncowy_TS/README.md

     this._camera.generateMatrixOfView()
 ```
-calcutaeAndMove is a function which enables us to move around the map.
+calculateAndMove is a function which enables us to move around the map.
 ```
 this._camera.calculateAndMove(deltaTime)
 ```